obsidianmd/obsidian-help/en/Obsidian Sync/Security and privacy.md

 If you forget or lose your custom encryption password, your data remains encrypted and unusable forever.
 We're not able to recover your password, or any encrypted data for you.

 Your choice only affects your remote vault.
-Obsidian does not encrypt your local vault.
+Obsidian doesn't encrypt your local vault.

 ## What does end-to-end encryption mean?